top of page

 JOURNEY

-We are now reviewing proposals from partners who want to take part in the last chapter of our development, and our final, full-stage tour.
+We are now reviewing proposals from partners who want to take part in the last chapter of our development, and our final, full-stage tour in 2025.

 We are looking for the following forms of support: